 The word Likir literally translates to “The Naga – Encircled”, representing the Naga Rajas, Nanda, and Taksako the great serpent spirits.
 This is said to be belonging to the ancient Kadampa order of Tibetan Buddhism, before its conversion to Gelugpa principles.

 The Gompa that stands today is not the original structure constructed in the 11th century, as it was ruined by fire once and had to be renovated in the 18th century.

 The monastery houses around 120 Buddhist monks and a school that accommodates approximately 30 students.
-The school is run by Central Institute of Buddhist Studies and imparts education in three languages, Hindi, English, and Sanskrit.
+The school is run by the Central Institute of Buddhist Studies and imparts education in three languages, Hindi, English, and Sanskrit.

-There are two prayer halls called Dukhang, the one on the right side is the older one which has a seating arrangement for the monks and also a throne for the Head Lama of Likir.
-There are various statues of Maitreya Buddha, Boddhisattva, Amitabha, Sakyamuni and Tsong Khapa in the prayer hall.
+There are two prayer halls called Dukhang; the one on the right side is the older one, which has a seating arrangement for the monks and also a throne for the Head Lama of Likir.
+There are various statues of Maitreya Buddha, Boddhisattva, Amitabha, Sakyamuni, and Tsong Khapa in the prayer hall.

 Brightly colored Thangka paintings hang in the verandah of the monastery depicting the Guardians of the Four Directions.
 The courtyard of the monastery houses a rare Jupiter tree.
 The monastery has innumerable manuscripts, thangka paintings and a collection of earthen pots.

 Festivals of Likir Monastery